uptownhr/Journal/chapter1.md

-# Question: Are dynamic data generated with the static site
+# Question: Async Data generated with the static site

 ## Answer: Yes